 This shield makes it easy to build an Arduino-controlled Zumo robot.
 The shield mounts onto an assembled Zumo chassis, connecting directly to the chassis’s battery terminals and motors, and the Arduino plugs into the shield, face down.
 The shield includes dual motor drivers, a buzzer for playing simple sounds and music, a user pushbutton, and a 3-axis accelerometer and compass.
 It boosts the battery voltage to power the Arduino, and it breaks out the Arduino I/O lines, reset button, and user LED for convenient access and to accommodate additional sensors for things like obstacle and edge detection.

-New version available: This product is being replaced by the newer Zumo Shield for Arduino, v1.2, which includes a gyroscope as well as a newer accelerometer and magnetometer.
-The only reason to get the old version is if you want identical units to ones you already have (e.g. in a class where several units are shared), and even then, you should still consider the newer version since it is a drop-in replacement except for a few small changes to the magnetometer and accelerometer code.
+New version available: This product has been replaced by the newer Zumo Shield for Arduino, v1.2, which includes a gyroscope as well as a newer accelerometer and magnetometer.
+The new version is a drop-in replacement except for a few small changes to the magnetometer and accelerometer code.

 Zumo Shield for Arduino, assembled top view.